bonsoul/portifolio/README.md

 # 🌟 About Me
 ### From data to decisions — powering progress through intelligent insights.I’m a results-oriented Data Scientist passionate about transforming data into tools for innovation and sustainable impact.
-With 3+ years of experience across public health, logistics, and research, I specialize in machine learning, data visualization, and statistical modeling.
+With hands-on experience across public health, logistics, and research, I specialize in machine learning, data visualization, and statistical modeling.
 Whether it’s predicting outbreaks or improving business decisions, I build data solutions that empower people and organizations alike.

 # 🧠 Skills
 ### 🧰 Technical